mlin/yajl-ocaml/README.md

-Given callbacks that produce a comparable general-purpose data structure, such as the "extra" JSON library, yajl-ocaml will not be much faster or slower than other good OCaml JSON libraries like [Yojson](http://mjambon.com/yojson.html), because that task is mainly bound to memory allocation, number parsing, and string copying.
+Given callbacks that produce a comparable general-purpose data structure, such as the "extra" JSON library, yajl-ocaml will not be much faster or slower than other good OCaml JSON libraries like [Yojson](http://mjambon.com/yojson.html), because that task is mainly bound to memory allocation, string copying, and number parsing.

 yajl-ocaml could be used to its greatest advantage somewhere in between: for example, suppose you had to process a large numeric matrix represented as JSON